 Dear friend,

-So, always try to be sincere and tactful in bringing out the gravity of the situation to the attention of both the management and the workmen at variance so that the tension of conflict subsides and good sense prevails on both to reach an amicable solution on their own.
+Always strive to be sincere and tactful in highlighting the gravity of the situation to both management and the workers in conflict so that tensions subside, and good sense prevails for an amicable solution.

 From India, Salem

-But I just feel different when and why the freshers overlook to provide some vital information when they need some advice from forum?
+But I just feel different about why the freshers overlook providing some vital information when they seek advice from the forum.

-Here in this case, the original post contains many things but it fails to inform us what was the burning issue due to which workers called their strike.
-This vital information is totally missing.
-He also missed to let us know what management made efforts to solve the issue and to avoid the strike.
+In this case, the original post contains many details, but it fails to inform us about the burning issue due to which workers called their strike.
+This vital information is completely missing.
+Additionally, he also failed to let us know what efforts management made to solve the issue and prevent the strike.

 From India, Kolhapur